kebaldwi/ansible_lab_v1/LabGuide.md

       register: post_config
 ```

 Then we make use of the **debug** module as referenced earlier to display information on our configuration change.
 To provide more detail, the task, **Show Lines Added to Config**, uses the filter **genie_config_diff** to compare the running config taken prior to the configuration change to the post-change configuration.
 The option `mode='add'` limits the output to lines added to the config (meaning we ignore any lines that were removed) and the `exclude=exclude_list` option will ignore any diffs in configuration that match the **exclude_list** specified in the **vars** section at the bottom of the playbook.
-This is done to limit irrelevant output or output that might have changed simply based on the time difference between the two tasks.
+This is done to limit irrelevant output or config lines that might have changed simply based on the time difference between when the two tasks were run.

 ```
     - name: Show Lines Added to Config